 Pick a Resale Platform

 Fight Club cuts you a check for your deal.
 Other sites like the popular StockX promotes the auction dynamic.
 Resale platforms are distinguished mainly by the quality of what they sell and the method in which they sell it.
 We canât choose the best resale platform for you since that depends on your preferences and goals.
 But we can provide you with the information you need to decide!
 Check the top 9 resale sites in the market today.
 With their estimated visits per month, sales fees, and other must-knows!
-Also, learn buyersâ perspective of these sites to own your decision from every angle.
+Also, learn buyersâ perspectives of these sites to own your decision from every angle.

 How Much YOU Can Make Reselling Sneakers